Crysknife007/quinary-led-clock/README.md

 ![quinary clock](https://raw.githubusercontent.com/Crysknife007/quinary-led-clock/main/20201117_154320_HDR.jpg)

 Each color represents a different digit in base 5.
+The first two LED's are the hours, and the next three are the minutes.
+In my scheme Red is 4, Green is 3, Blue is 2, Purple is 1, and Yellow is 0.
 The picture above is how the time 15:43 is represented.